syedjoharabbas/syedjoharabbas/README.md

 ## Currently Exploring

-- .NET 10 — Native AOT improvements, C# 14 features, and new runtime performance gains
+- .NET 10 and C# 14 — Native AOT improvements and new runtime performance gains
 - .NET Aspire — the new application host for cloud-native .NET development
 - Semantic Kernel Agent Framework — multi-agent orchestration and the SK process framework
 - AutoGen v0.4 — the new async, event-driven agent runtime